google-research-datasets/scin/README.md

 Please note: This dataset contains images of medical conditions, some of which may be sensitive and/or graphic in nature.

+Known issues:

+* There are 15 images that are duplicates (and appear 42 times total) in the data.
+Because this data was used for the paper, it's been included in the release.
+* There are 48 cases where the case is marked as gradable but no skin condition label is present.
+This happens for cases where they were marked as ungradable due to multiple conditions present.

 ## License

 The SCIN Dataset is released under [SCIN Data Use License](LICENSE)